schrobingus/dotfiles/README.md

 You can check the READMEs of each subdirectory for installation, but here are some commands for reference.
 - To install the Stowed Dotfiles, run `git clone https://github.com/BrentBoyMeBob/dot-main ~/.dotfiles && cd ~/.dotfiles && stow ~/.dotfiles/local`.
-- To install the Suckless forks afterwards, install the dependencies (command on Arch is `sudo pacman -S base-devel xorg dmenu feh xorg-xrdb xorg-xsetroot pulseaudio picom`), and then run `cd ~/.dotfiles/dwm && make && sudo make install && cd ~/.dotfiles/st && make && sudo make install`.
+- To install the Suckless forks afterwards, install the dependencies (command on Arch is `sudo pacman -S base-devel xorg dmenu feh xorg-xrdb xorg-xsetroot ttf-symbola pulseaudio picom`), and then run `cd ~/.dotfiles/dwm && make && sudo make install && cd ~/.dotfiles/st && make && sudo make install`.

 ## Credits